Noman5237/Web-ESP8266-Arduino/README.md

 > Step 1: Paste the IP address obtained from successfully completing the physical connection in .env file

+Checkout espNArduino branch if you haven't setup your physical connection

 > Step 2: Install the necessary npm modules using 'npm i'

 > Step 3: Then start the server using 'npm start'